pat-marty/the-local-ibex-source/content/en/docs/hiking/schimberig.md

 <p align="center">
   <img src="IMG_0567.JPG" alt="" class="portrait">
   <em>After a well deserved lunch, we headed back down on the western side of the <hl>Schimberig</hl>.
-The hiking paths for this descent are quite a bit less steep than the alpine trail we took on the way up.</em>
+The hiking paths for this descent were quite a bit less steep than the alpine trail we took on the way up.</em>
 </p>

 <p align="center">
   <img src="IMG_0571.JPG" alt="" class="landscape">
-  <em>Even though we're not terribly high up here, you still have pretty consistent views of the surrounding peaks which is always great.</em>
+  <em>Even though we weren't terribly high up here, there are still pretty consistent views of the surrounding peaks which is always great.</em>
 </p>

 <p align="center">